This bike trail is a Central Florida treasure

 On our ride, we passed dozens of bicyclists on the trail including a good number of retirees, several on recumbent tricycles, but also speedy pedalers in bright Lycra gear.

-Along the trail there are regular rest stops: Benches, some with roofs over them that would be handy during a quick shower, and in one spot, a little screen room off the path reached via a short boardwalk.
+Along the bike trail there are regular rest stops: Benches, some with roofs over them that would be handy during a quick shower, and in one spot, a little screen room off the path reached via a short boardwalk.

 We loved the Eagle Scout project that provided periodic biker Rx boxes equipped with bicycle pumps and tools.